Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/general-usage.md

 ```

 {% include docs/widgets/notice.html content='
   <span>This example uses a string as the content, but you can always also use an actual HTML element.
-The hooks/components will be loaded in the same way from its content.</span>
+The hooks/components will be loaded in the same way.</span>
 ' %}

 ## Context and options